nikolaydubina/validate/README.md

 Its speed is mostly few hundred ns and up to 1µs.
 Its memory allocation can be 0 and reaches up to few dozen.
-In both, speed and memory allocation it wins.
+It wins in both speed and memory allocation.